Chapter 8 BWV 147 Herz und Mund und Tat und Leben

 c) He is God and Saviour both.

 The first and the third ideas are similar enough to be conveyed by virtually identical music, the second is different.
-It is on this basis that Bach constructs the movement.
+It is on this basis that Bach constructs a ternary movement although not a traditional da capo..

 Fugue subject (sops bar 9 and basses bar 43).